UST-MICO/grapheditor/docs/groups.rst

     Edge delegation is not sanity checked!
     The edge can be delegated to *any* existing node of the graph.

-    The bahaviour can be easily implemented using :js:func:`GroupingManager.getGroupCapturingIncomingEdge` or :js:func:`GroupingManager.getGroupCapturingOutgoingEdge` to replace the target/source and then using :js:func:`GroupBehaviour.delegateIncomingEdgeTargetToNode` or :js:func:`GroupBehaviour.delegateOutgoingEdgeSourceToNode` to get the final target/source of the edge.
+    The bahaviour can be easily implemented using :js:func:`GroupingManager.getGroupCapturingIncomingEdge` or :js:func:`GroupingManager.getGroupCapturingOutgoingEdge` to replace the target/source and then using :js:func:`GroupBehaviour.delegateIncomingEdgeTargetToNode?` or :js:func:`GroupBehaviour.delegateOutgoingEdgeSourceToNode?` to get the final target/source of the edge.

 Relevant attributes:

-* :js:attr:`GroupBehaviour.captureOutgoingEdges`
+* :js:attr:`GroupBehaviour.captureOutgoingEdges?`
-* :js:func:`GroupBehaviour.captureOutgoingEdgesForNode`
+* :js:func:`GroupBehaviour.captureOutgoingEdgesForNode?`
-* :js:func:`GroupBehaviour.delegateOutgoingEdgeSourceToNode`
+* :js:func:`GroupBehaviour.delegateOutgoingEdgeSourceToNode?`
-* :js:attr:`GroupBehaviour.captureIncomingEdges`
+* :js:attr:`GroupBehaviour.captureIncomingEdges?`
-* :js:func:`GroupBehaviour.captureIncomingEdgesForNode`
+* :js:func:`GroupBehaviour.captureIncomingEdgesForNode?`
-* :js:func:`GroupBehaviour.delegateIncomingEdgeTargetToNode`
+* :js:func:`GroupBehaviour.delegateIncomingEdgeTargetToNode?`

 How Nodes Can Join or Leave a Group